BofA Securities slashes price target on StoneCo Ltd [STNE] – find out why.

 Sponsored

-Over the last 12 months, STNE stock rose by 93.02%.
-The one-year StoneCo Ltd stock forecast points to a potential downside of -13.47.
-The average equity rating for STNE stock is currently 2.29, trading closer to a bullish pattern in the stock market.
+It opened the trading session at $17.35, the shares rose to $17.38 and dropped to $17.01, the range by which the price of stock traded the whole day.
+The daily chart for STNE points out that the company has recorded 42.49% gains over the past six months.
+However, it is still -111.0% lower than its most recent low trading price.

-The market cap for the stock reached $5.56 billion, with 293.89 million shares outstanding and 248.34 million shares in the current float.
-Compared to the average trading volume of 5.61M shares, STNE stock reached a trading volume of 4177358 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.63M shares, STNE reached to a volume of 4093244 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about StoneCo Ltd [STNE]:

 BofA Securities have made an estimate for StoneCo Ltd shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 16, 2023.

-StoneCo Ltd [STNE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.17.
-With this latest performance, STNE shares gained by 25.97% in over the last four-week period, additionally plugging by 45.33% over the last 6 months – not to mention a rise of 93.02% in the past year of trading.
+StoneCo Ltd [STNE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.00.
+With this latest performance, STNE shares gained by 4.09% in over the last four-week period, additionally plugging by 42.49% over the last 6 months – not to mention a rise of 80.83% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and StoneCo Ltd [STNE] shares currently have an operating margin of -21.11 and a Gross Margin at +32.84.
 StoneCo Ltd’s Net Margin is presently recorded at -11.86.